 On the other hand, if you have a roll-out of tenant improvements, no matter how small, it would be smarter to get pricing from a permit expediter as the overall cost would be lower.
 They can get a project management team established and have weekly updates for you.
 Additionally, they will interface with your architect and ensure that the corrections and plans are being updated as needed.
 It adds an extra layer of accountability.

-The last word on pricing, is to find out if they are pricing based on line item or action taken on your behalf or if the price is based on the project itself.
+The last word on pricing is to find out if they are pricing based on line item or the action taken on your behalf or if the price is based on the project itself.
 Architecture firms may charge based on the project as they are also drafting plans and working on corrections, while permit expediters could be charging based on line item.
-My philosophy, as one of America’s favorite permit expediters, is to give you a package price so you can just expect approval within timeframe rather than watch your project get nickled and dimed to death.
+My practice is to give you a package price so you can just expect approval within timeframe rather than watch your project get nickeled and dimed to death.

 Team vs Person

 The next question to ask is who is handling the permits?
 Both architects and permit expediters could have an entire team ready for you or just a single person.
-You may not need an entire team for your project, or you maybe you do; in either case, you should know upfront who you’re getting and how many of them.
+You may not need an entire team for your project, or you maybe you do; in either case, you should know up front who you’re getting and how many of them.
 Look at the team or person’s background and pedigree.
-I’m not above looking someone up on LinkedIn and seeing if they were hired yesterday or if they’ve been in the industry for years.
+I suggest researching the person on LinkedIn to see if they are only recently hired into the industry or if they’re a seasoned vet.
 On my team, I set up kick-off calls between my client and the team or person handling the project.
 Upfront you can ask questions, learn the person, and establish ground rules.

 As I draw this article to a close I hope I shed some perspective on using an architect or permit expediter.
 My opinion is you should do what makes sense for the specific project in the specific area, and sometimes it’s better to go with your architect.
 Other times, I absolutely will recommend you give me a call to handle your permits.
 If you have questions about when to use whom give me a call and I’ll help you figure out the smartest move.
 My team and I work all over the nation and have successes all over the nation.